 The international community cheered today when Iran finally released acclaimed academic and former Concordia University professor, Dr. Homa Hoodfar.
-The Iranian-Canadian anthropologist was detained in Evin Prison in Tehran for over a hundred days without access to her family or lawyer.
+The Iranian-Canadian anthropologist was detained in Evin Prison in Tehran for over one hundred days without access to her family or lawyer.
 The details of Hoodfar’s charges were ambiguous, though reports in Iranian news outlets accused her of “dabbling in feminism and security matters.”

 In the face of Iran’s grave human rights violations, students, professors, and scholars worldwide cried out for justice, giving rise to the #FreeHoma movement.
 Just last week, Concordia University students rallied in downtown Montreal to demand their revered professor’s safe and timely release.
 On Sept.
 26, their prayers were finally answered.
 Now that Homa is free, we must remind people of the significance and impact of her academic contributions.
 Homa’s lessons of cultural and religious acceptance are lessons that the world desperately needs to hear—especially given the increasing prevalence of cultural prejudice and intolerance in Western societies.